-Poly’s monthly competitions from January to November consist of three parts: the Project Competition; and two Open Competition categories called the Realistic category and the Altered-Reality category.
+Poly’s monthly competitions from January to November consist of three parts: the Project Competition; and two Open Competition categories called the Realistic category and the Enhanced Reality category.
 Each member may enter one image in the Project Competition; and two images in either one of, or split between the two, Open Competition categories.
 Here’s how to prepare and send your images.

 Entries must be attached to an email (attach all three images to a single email) and sent no later than 5 p.m. the night before the competition.
 The email address for entries is given to Poly members and not shown here.